digitaldeacon/memberhive/README.md

 In case you want to try yarn (which we do now) you can follow the installation instructions [here](yarnpkg.com).
 Yarn has some speed improvements and produces a lock file, which e.g. Travis will automatically read.

 Since NPMv5 the speed has improved and a lockfile is also produced.
-So, the choice is yours.
+So, the choice is yours (but you need to update the scripts in the parent `package.json`).

 ## Installation
 If you are on a *nix based system (including OS X) you should use [nvm]((https://github.com/creationix/nvm)) to install NPM versions.